Les-cabanes-de-la-reynie/Les-cabanes-de-la-reynie/README.md

 You could find in the website:

-- Yurt and Hut's pictures
+- Yurt and Cabin's pictures
 - Details of each services
 - An opening hours
 - The location